AdobeDocs/experience-cloud.en/help/experience-rollouts/guides/console/request-access.md

 Before requesting access, confirm the following:

 * You know which team to join.
-Check with your product or engineering lead, or refer to [Teams and their admins](teams-and-admins.md) to identify your team and its admin.
+Check with your product or engineering lead to identify your team and its admin.
 * You know which environment you need access to — **Stage**, **Production**, or both.

 ## Request access {#request-steps}